West Linton: History

+West Linton's development was influenced by its position along historic routes through Tweeddale and the Pentland Hills, linking the upper Clyde Valley with the River Forth basin.

+During the medieval period, the surrounding area formed part of estates associated with local landowning families, and the economy was primarily agricultural.
+Archaeological evidence indicates that lead mining was an important activity from at least the 12th century, particularly in the surrounding upland areas such as Siller Holes, where mining continued into the later medieval period.

+By the early modern period, West Linton had developed into a small rural settlement serving nearby farms and mining communities.
+Significant growth occurred during the 18th and 19th centuries, when improvements in road infrastructure and the introduction of turnpike routes enhanced trade and movement through the area.
+Weaving, quarrying and mining provided employment, while the construction of the nearby Broomlee railway station strengthened connections with Edinburgh and the wider Borders region.

+Although the railway line closed in 1933, West Linton continued to evolve throughout the 20th century, with the decline of local industries accompanied by a gradual transition toward residential development and increased commuting to Edinburgh.

 Climate

 As a part of the British Isles, West Linton experiences a maritime climate with cool summers and mild winters.
 West Linton can be prone to notably low temperatures.
 Contributing factors include its location in a valley and the relatively elevated position of the village centre at approximately 230m above sea level.
 It has recorded a number of British low temperature date records, such as -21.8 °C on 12 January 1982, -11.7 °C on 1 April 1917, -10.0 °C on 30 October 1926 and -18.3 °C on 16 November 1919.